Left Democratic Front: Kerala local body elections

 The Left Democratic Front (LDF), who also forms the state government, won in more than half of all gram panchayats and block panchayats, two-thirds of district panchayats and in five out of six municipal corporations.

 Political activism

-On 7 December 2011, the LDF organized a 208KM human wall demanding the construction of a new dam in place of the present 115-year leaky dam at Mullapperiyar.
+On 7 December 2011, the LDF organized a 208 km human wall demanding the construction of a new dam in place of the present 115-year leaky dam at Mullapperiyar.
 The human wall was the second-longest of the kind in Kerala which stretched across two districts.

 LDF launched its website ahead of 2011 Kerala Assembly Election.